antaldaniel/reprex/content/event/2024-04-04_NWS2024/index.md

   - Networkshop
   - Hungary
   - magyarul
-  - datapsace
+  - Dataspace

 # Featured image
 image:
   caption:
   focal_point: "smart"
   preview_only: true

-slides: 20240405_networkshop
 ---

-<td style="text-align: center;">{{< figure src="slides/dataspace/D_Antal_Dataspace_Eger_20240405_01.png" caption="" numbered="false" >}}</td>
+<td style="text-align: center;">{{< figure src="slides/dataspace/slide_music_data_space.png" caption="" numbered="false" >}}</td>

-_This presentation was made in the Hungarian language.
-A similar presentation in English is available [here](/talk/dataweek/)_

-Vajon miért nem ajánl a Spotify híres ajánlórendszere Szlovákiában szlovák embereknek elég szlovák zenét?  És miért akadoznak az egyébként is nem kielégítő számú meghallgatások után a kifizetések?
-Ezek voltak azok a kérdések, amelyekre a Szlovák Művészeti Tanács kis összegű ösztöndíjával, a state51 támogatásával a Reprex és a SOZA válaszokat kezdett keresni 2020-ban.
-Azok az adatproblémák, amelyek a nem kielégítő eredményekre vezetnek, nem csak Szlovákiában, hanem lényegében minden kisebb nyelvterületen jelen vannak.
+_This Lightning talk about the advantages of thinking in datas (sharing) spaces was made in Hungarian for the audience of Networkshop '24.
+For an English language introduction to the topic in the same context see [Open Music Dataspace](https://music.dataobservatory.eu/documentation/background.html#sec-dataspace-definition)_.